Weak Sequential Completeness of Uniform Algebras: Definitions

-A Banach space $A$ is \emph{reflexive} if the canonical embedding of $A$ in its double dual $A^{**}$ is a bijection.
+A Banach space $A$ is \emph{reflexive} if the canonical embedding of $A$ into its double dual $A^{**}$ is a bijection.
 The Banach space $A$ is \emph{weakly sequentially complete} if every weakly Cauchy sequence in $A$ is weakly convergent in $A$.
-More explicitly the condition is this: for each sequence $(x_n)$ in $A$ such that $(\Lambda x_n)$ converges for every $\Lambda$ in the dual space $A^*$, there exists an element $x$ in $A$ such that $\Lambda x_n \rightarrow \Lambda x$ for every $\Lambda$ in $A$.
-It is trivial that every reflexive space is weakly sequentially complete.
+More explicitly the condition is this: for each sequence $(x_n)$ in $A$ such that $(\Lambda x_n)$ converges for every $\Lambda$ in the dual space $A^*$, there exists an element $x$ in $A$ such that $\Lambda x_n \rightarrow \Lambda x$ for every $\Lambda$ in $A^*$.